Editor’s Note: This post was updated on April 26, 2018 for accuracy and comprehensiveness. It was originally published on September 19, 2017.

 What you can take away is that those men, who had never lifted weights before, gained over 1 kg of lean body mass in just one month.

 Another group of researchers decided to try a more sustainable program on a smaller scale, and guess what?
-The men gained a respectable 4 kg of skeletal muscle in 16 weeks.
+The men gained 4 kg of skeletal muscle in 16 weeks.
 That means the rate of muscle gain was almost identical to the grueling, unsustainable program – about 1 kg per month.

 This program, consisting of just five exercises (squat, knee extension, knee flexion, bench press, and lat pull-down), was certainly more realistic.

-But what about experienced weight lifters?
+But what about experienced weightlifters?
 Because experienced lifters will likely have a slower rate of progression, the amount of gain will be generally lesser and depend on the level of training experience of the individual.

+Women tend to be less muscular than men, and most people believe it’s harder to build muscle as a female.
+There’s some truth to that statement.
 Muscle hypertrophies in proportion to the baseline quantity of muscle mass, so women gain less muscle mass than men because their baseline muscle mass tends to be lower.

 How much muscle gain is typical for young women?
-One study says about 0.5 - 0.7 kg in the first month for novice weightlifters.
-This program involved just two lifts – the squat and the deadlift.
+One study says about 0.5 – 0.7 kg in the first month for novice weightlifters.
+This study involved just two lifts – the squat and the deadlift.
 You might be left wondering what happens when women undergo a whole-body weightlifting program.

 So is that the end of the discussion?
 Not exactly.
 Remember, each individual is different and not everyone will be able to sustain a consistent diet and exercise routine to promote muscle development for extended periods of time.
 This is why research on this topic is more scarce than you might think.
 Many researchers measure muscle hypertrophy by looking at changes in the circumference around limbs or by imaging cross-sections of the body.
-This allows them to understand muscle growth in terms of volume changes in different body segments (arms, trunk, legs).
+This allows them to understand muscle growth in different body segments (arms, trunk, legs).